trou/rsbkb/README.md

 ## What is it?

-`rsbkb` has multiple tools which are designed to be called directly (through symlinks).
+`rsbkb` has multiple tools which are designed to be called directly (through symlinks, like `busybox`).
 This allows various operations on data to be chained easily like CyberChef but through pipes.

 It also includes various practical tools like `entropy` or a timestamp decoder.